RingCentral-Pro-Services/ivrorchestrator-docs/docs/index.md

 You may add new, remove and rearrange the order of scheduled media items but the system will always take-in account each IVR's configuration when bulk editing and creating the **combined prompt media files** when syncing your changes.

-##  Wrapping Up
+#  Wrapping Up

 The essential item to remember when using IVR orchestrator is the **combined prompt media files** may differ between IVRs after edits due to different prompt media being used, but all configurations will remain dynamically managed by this application.
 Any scheduled start and end dates will still change the combined media file for an IVR prompt when they occur and the application will automattically shuffle the prompt media depending on your settings.

-Below is collection of useful tips that will help guide you on your IVR orchesatration journey:
+Below is collection of useful tips and tricks that will help guide you on your IVR orchesatration journey.

-*[Multi-Level IVR's](https://support.ringcentral.com/article/6562.html) must be implemented on the account to use this application.*
+## Inital Setup Guidance

-## Inital Setup Guidance:
+* [Multi-Level IVR's](https://support.ringcentral.com/article/6562.html) must be implemented on the account to use this application.

 * A user with a* **super admin** *role on the RingCentral account must perform the initial role-enablement for other users of this application.